 On August 27, 2019, the 7th Circuit Court of Appeals affirmed the preliminary injunction ruling from last year, which blocked a controversial purge law that could have removed voters without notice.
 After Indiana amended that law in 2020, the federal district court granted summary judgment in favor of plaintiffs and permanently enjoined the amended law on August 20, 2020 because it continued to violate federal law.
 On July 19, 2021, the Seventh Circuit affirmed the lower court’s summary judgment ruling and remanded the case to the lower court to issue a permanent injunction consistent with the court’s opinion.

-At issue in the suit is Senate Bill 442, an Indiana law enacted in 2017 that violates the National Voter Registration Act by eliminating requirements to provide a notice and waiting period for a group of voters flagged by the Crosscheck program, a flawed interstate database.
-On August 23, 2017, plaintiffs Indiana NAACP and the League of Women Voters of Indiana filed suit seeking reinstatement of federal protections eliminated by SB 442.
-In June of 2018, a federal court blocked enforcement of the law.
+At issue in the suit are Senate Enrolled Act 442 and Senate Enrolled Act 334, Indiana laws that violate the National Voter Registration Act (NVRA) by eliminating requirements to provide a notice and waiting period for a group of voters flagged as having moved out of state.
+On August 23, 2017, plaintiffs Indiana NAACP and the League of Women Voters of Indiana filed suit seeking reinstatement of federal protections eliminated by SEA 442.
+In June of 2018, a federal court blocked enforcement of SEA 442.
 The defendants later appealed the preliminary injunction order to the 7th Circuit Court of Appeals, and the court heard oral argument on the appeal on January 14, 2019.
 On August 27, 2019, the 7th Circuit Court of Appeals affirmed the preliminary injunction.